-In order to ensure that tap water is safe to drink, EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, The DEP and EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) and the Massachusetts Department of Public Health (DPH) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.